Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

     ```
     > **Note:** The value should be a 3-5 character long string like `cntso`.
 Longer strings are not recommended as they may conflict with Azure resource name length restrictions.

+ For further information on the token replacement logic, please refer to the corresponding [Token replacement](./The%20CI%20environment%20-%20Token%20replacement) section.

 ## 3.2 Setup CI-environment-specific configuration

 While the concepts are the same, the configuration of the CI environment can differ drastically depending on the DevOps environment in which you want to register and run your pipelines.
 Following you can find instructions on how to perform the remaining configuration in the corresponding DevOps environment: